AlejandroLabourdette/uclv-visuales-downloader/README.md

 Feel free to substitute `<url>` with the URL to the directory to be downloaded.
 > Note: The URL must point to a directory (not video, img, ... ).

 This command will start the download of the directory inside a folder with the same name.
-This folder will be placed under the project's root.
+This folder will be placed under `downloads/` in project's root.

 You can download more than one directory at once:
 ``` bash